wiseman-timelord/aiDEr-Local/README.md

 4. Run The batch `aiDEr-Offline.Bat`, to launch aider with local models on Ollama, and also includes light management/configuration of Ollama.

 ## NOTATION:
 - Whats the best model for aider??
-Apparently Deepseek Coder Light Instruct in 16b is as good as llama 3 instruct 70b, but they are the top dogs...
+Apparently Deepseek Coder Light Instruct in 16b is as good as llama 3 instruct 70b, but they are the top dogs (Guessing [Meta-Llama-3.1-Chat-Uncensored-GGUF](https://huggingface.co/mradermacher/Meta-Llama-3.1-Chat-Uncensored-GGUF) in Q5 is the best one for 64GB System Ram.
+The meta ones improve performance by rounding off its abilities, and uncensored supposedly more intelligent)...
 ```
                     Code Generation
           #TP 	#AP 	HumanEval 	MBPP+ 	LiveCodeBench 	USACO